AckerlyXu/heima/articles/redis-cache/cache-how-to-premium-clustering.md

 * [Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?](#can-i-use-clustering-with-the-redis-aspnet-session-state-and-output-caching-providers)
 * [I am getting MOVE exceptions when using StackExchange.Redis and clustering, what should I do?](#i-am-getting-move-exceptions-when-using-stackexchangeredis-and-clustering-what-should-i-do)

-### <a name="do-i-need-to-make-any-changes-to-my-client-application-to-use-clustering"></a> Do I need to make any changes to my client application to use clustering?
+### Do I need to make any changes to my client application to use clustering?
 * When clustering is enabled, only database 0 is available.
 If your client application uses multiple databases and it tries to read or write to a database other than 0, the following exception is thrown. `Unhandled Exception: StackExchange.Redis.RedisConnectionException: ProtocolFailure on GET --->` `StackExchange.Redis.RedisCommandException: Multiple databases are not supported on this server; cannot switch to database: 6`

     For more information, see [Redis Cluster Specification - Implemented subset](http://redis.io/topics/cluster-spec#implemented-subset).